derpaloftet/sourdough-recipes-react/README.md

 - .env for environment variables (Firebase keys).
 - Functions for CRUD operations: `getRecipes()`, `getRecipeById()`, `addRecipe()`.
 - Script to import recipes into Firestore.

+**Visual Design**:

+- Designed with a **mobile-first approach**, ensuring it works seamlessly on smaller screens and scales up for larger devices.
+- Most Buttons and Navbar are styled with **Tailwind CSS** using utility classes and the @apply directive for efficiency.

 **Developer Tools**:
 - Git Hook with Husky: Pre-commit linting for consistent code quality.